 Why call it “kitsch?”
 We – the figurative painters are the true artists!

 Well congratulations!
 It has been rumoured that the figurative painting market is on the brink of a boom… good luck!

 What is the difference between being a figurative artist and a kitsch painter?

 Think of Lucian Freud’s ironic approach as contemporary figuration.
-Now, where would you put Andrew Wyeth’s dark and sentimental paintings?
-There’s the difference.
+Now – where would you put Andrew Wyeth’s dark and sentimental paintings?

-If kitsch is not art, why do kitsch painters show in art galleries?
+If Kitsch is not an art style – then why do kitsch-painters show in art galleries?

-“Art,” “kitsch”… can’t we just paint and leave the words to the critics?
-I mean, who cares about the critics.
-Great Artists don’t care about what the critics say!
+“Art” – “Kitsch”… can’t we just paint and leave the words to the critics?
+I mean – who cares about the critics.
+Great Artists do not care about what the critics say!

 And so was “baroque” and so was “impressionism.”
 The connotation of words change, and so should you and your attitude.